-All new applicants and returning residents must sign an occupancy license for any campus housing space.
+All new applicants and returning residents must sign a nine-month occupancy license for any campus housing space.
 Students entering campus housing for the spring semester will sign a license for that semester only.
 The occupancy license is a part of the housing application and selection process.